-The goals of the present study were to elucidate the structural basis of bisphosphonates interaction with hGGPPS and to determine the accurate metal-ligand interaction network underlying GGPPS-bisphosphonate binding.
+The goals of the present study were to elucidate the structural basis of bisphosphonates with hGGPPS and to determine the accurate metal-ligand interactions network underlying GGPPS-bisphosphonates binding.
 In addition, given that mevalonate pathway enzymes, and specifically GGPPS, were highlighted in recent years as potential drug targets (Andela et al., 2003; Jiang et al., 2014; Gruenbacher and Thurnher, 2015), we sought to provide a reliable model for future drug design and screening.
-Importantly, preclinical studies have established the potential use of GGPPS inhibitors in the treatment of solid and hematologic malignancies, such as lung alveolar carcinoma (Andela et al., 2003), breast cancer (Ginestier et al., 2012), multiple myeloma (Lacbay et al., 2018), metastatic prostate cancer (Reilly et al., 2015, 2017), and KRAS-mutant lung cancer (Xia et al., 2014).
-Moreover, GGPPS enzymes from parasites leading to human diseases such as malaria, Chagas disease, leishmaniasis, and toxoplasmosis are considered as potential drug targets, as bisphosphonates were shown to inhibit parasitic growth in vitro and in vivo (Szabo et al., 2002; G Ricci et al., 2016).
+Importantly, preclinical studies have established the potential use of GGPPS inhibitors in the treatment of solid and hematological malignancies, such as lung alveolar carcinoma (Andela et al., 2003) breast cancer (Ginestier et al., 2012), multiple myeloma (Lacbay et al., 2018), metastatic prostate cancer (Reilly et al., 2015, 2017) and KRAS-mutant lung cancer (Xia et al., 2014).
+Moreover, GGPPS enzymes from parasites leading to human diseases such as malaria, Chagas disease, leishmaniasis and toxoplasmosis are considered as potential drug targets as bisphosphonates were shown to inhibit parasitic growth in vitro and in vivo (Szabo et al., 2002; Ricci et al., 2016).
 Collectively, these data establish the clinical potential of GGPPS inhibitors.

-Despite the promising preclinical results of GGPPS inhibitors, bisphosphonates have several shortcomings, currently preventing their clinical use in the treatment of nonskeletal diseases.
+Despite the promising preclinical results of GGPPS inhibitors, bisphosphonates have several shortcomings, currently preventing their clinical use in the treatment of non-skeletal diseases.
 Their main disadvantages relate to their pharmacokinetics, with limited distribution focused mainly to the bone matrix (Lin, 1996).
-In addition, some bisphosphonates lack specificity toward GGPPS (Guo et al., 2007), and most of them display poor cell permeability (Haney et al., 2017).
-Therefore, the design of novel bisphosphonates with improved tissue distribution profiles, such as the lipophilic bisphosphonates (Zhang et al., 2009), bisphosphonates with improved GGPPS specificity (Zhou et al., 2014; Wills et al., 2015, 2017), and nonbisphosphonate GGPPS inhibitors, is highly desired (Merino et al., 2017).
-However, these translational efforts are hampered by the current ambiguity in metal-ligand interaction assignment within the binding site (Guo et al., 2007; K-M Chen et al., 2008; Zhang et al., 2009), a problem
+In addition, some bisphosphonates lack specificity towards GGPPS (Guo et al., 2007) and most of them display poor cell permeability (Haney et al., 2017).
+Therefore, the design of novel bisphosphonates with improved tissue distribution profiles, such as the lipophilic bisphosphonates (Zhang et al., 2009), bisphosphonates with improved GGPPS specificity (Zhou et al., 2014; Wills et al., 2015, 2017), and non-bisphosphonate GGPPS inhibitors is highly desired (Merino et al., 2017).
+However, these translational efforts are hampered by the current ambiguity in metal-ligand interactions assignment within the binding site (Guo et al., 2007; Hudock et al., 2008; Zhang et al., 2009), a problem common to other metalloenzymes as well (Puerta et al., 2003).
+This ambiguity impedes the ability of quantitative computational drug screening to predict protein-ligand interactions (Sommerhalter et al., 2005; Riccardi et al., 2018).